-One of the most important things you should be doing is backing up your computer's data regularly.
-The Backup Plus from Seagate can provide you with up to 5TB of space to save all of your important files, or just backup your entire drive in case something happens.
+One of the most important things you should do is keep copies of your data via a backup drive.
+The One Touch from Seagate can provide you with up to 5TB of space to save all your important files or backup your entire drive if something happens.
 This drive also comes in several color options.

 As new as your MacBook is, you probably won't be on it all day, and maybe you want to save some desktop space.
-Or if you prefer to work in clamshell mode, you'll want the MacBook tucked away somewhere.
+Or, if you prefer to work in clamshell mode, you'll want the MacBook tucked away somewhere.
 Twelve South's BookArc is a sleek and beautiful stand that cradles your MacBook upright, giving you back a lot of space.
 Cables are neatly tucked away but accessible, and your MacBook is elevated.
-It comes in colors to match your MacBook.
+In addition, it comes in colors to match your MacBook.

 When Apple decided to switch over to USB-C, they went all out, as that's all the ports you'll get with a new Mac now.
 Fortunately, the Satechi Multi-Port adapter brings back the old ports for your existing accessories.
 The hub has a 4K HDMI, Ethernet, USB-C pass-through charging, SD card reader, and three USB-A ports.
 All while retaining and slim and sleek profile.

-This simple and affordable sleeve will keep your 16-inch MacBook Pro safe and sound.
+This affordable and straightforward sleeve will keep up to a 16-inch MacBook Pro safe and sound.
 The exterior is constructed from a nylon material that is durable and easy to clean.
 The interior has a plush microfiber lining to keep your MacBook Pro scratch-free and smudge-free.
 An exterior pocket means you can take some cables and smaller accessories with you, like hubs.
 It comes in a few different colors, and there are versions for different MacBook models as well.

-First, we highly recommend grabbing a Seagate Backup Plus Portable Drive, because backing up your data is super important!
-We spend hundreds of hours on our computers for school, work, personal projects, memories, and a lot of other important stuff.
-It's so easy to prevent losing all of this incredibly crucial data by just backing up your computer.
+First, we highly recommend grabbing a Seagate One Touch External Hard Drive HDD or the backup drive of your choice because backing up your data is super essential!
+We spend hundreds of hours on our computers for school, work, personal projects, memories, and many other important stuff.
+It's easy to prevent losing this crucial data by backing up your computer.